A-Vani/IBMQ_QKD/README.md

 *The folder also contains our results and presentation.*

 *Note : Inorder to run the code on the actual hardware, it has to be optimised and one can create a list of circuits so as to run all of them in one job.*

+The references are mentioned in the pdf in the *BB84_with_repeater* folder.